kimanikelly/contracts/README.md

 - The localhost address will print to the terminal.

-### Token Rinkeby Deployment
+### Token Goerli Deployment

-- Open one terminal and run the command `npm run token-rinkeby` to deploy Token.sol to Rinkeby.
+- Open one terminal and run the command `npm run token-goerli` to deploy Token.sol to Goerli.

-- The Rinkeby address will print to the terminal.
+- The Goerli address will print to the terminal.

 ### TTBank Localhost Deployment